 Scroll down to see how to request more resource quota.

 Since there is a 1:1 relationship between the number of Terra workspaces and Google projects, the number of workspaces you can create is constrained by your Google project-per-billing-account quota.
-Because the default quota is small (default is five), you are most likely to bump up against this when creating new workspaces.
-Unfortunately, there is no way to check your present per-billing-account project quota limit.
+Because the default quota is small (five Google Projects per Cloud Billing account), you are most likely to bump up against this when creating new workspaces.
+Unfortunately, there is no way to check your current per-billing-account project quota limit.

-You can check how many projects are attached to a billing account (you must be the GCP Billing account owner or admin) by going into the billing account in GCP console.
+You can check how many projects are attached to a Google Cloud Billing account (you must be the Billing account owner or admin) by going into the billing account in GCP console.
 This page will list all projects (even disabled ones) created under the selected billing account.

 To see how much of your per-user quota you have left, go to the "Create project" page on GCP console here.
 The number of projects you have in your quota will be at the top of the page.